-DO NOT use a pressure washer to clean the cooling system on an air-cooled engine; mud may form under the cooling shroud on the cylinder head and cooling fan.
+DO NOT use water or a pressure washer to clean the cooling system on an air-cooled engine; mud may form under the cooling shroud on the cylinder head and cooling fan resulting in engine overheating.

 - Keep engine air intake screen and cylinder head fins free of grass clippings, chaff, and dirt.
-Inspect intake screen and cooling fins for cleanliness and no damage. - Periodically remove two access panels in the engine shroud to inspect and clean cylinder head cooling fins. - Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.
+Inspect intake screen and cooling fins for cleanliness and no damage. - Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.